 Dog Friendly Beach

 Poplar Beach is likely the most dog-friendly beach in the Half Moon Bay area.
 Dogs are allowed on the sand, unlike most of the state-run beaches.
-You dog does need to be on a leash, but not everyone observes that rule so you should be prepared to encounter off-leash pets as well.
+Your dog does need to be on a leash, but there are rule-breakers so you should be prepared to encounter off-leash pets as well.

 Lodging: Nantucket Whale Inn (.8 mile), Coastside Inn (.9 miles), Mill Rose Inn (1 mile), San Benito House (1 mile), Half Moon Bay Inn (1 mile), 1855 Zaballa House (1 mile), and Best Western Plus - Cameron's Inn (1 mile) are all within reasonable walking distance of Poplar Beach.